boxalino/integration-gcp/url_to_bigquery/README.md

             }
         }

-7. Write the function name *loadFileToBQ* in the text field for "Function to Execute"
+7. Write the function name *loadFileToBQfromUrl* in the text field for "Function to Execute"

-8. In the advanced options, select the region *europee-west1* (same as your dataset), a reasonable timeout (60-180), and use your App Engine service account (unless you have created a new one)
+8. In the advanced options, select the region **europe-west1** (same as your dataset), a reasonable timeout (60-180), and use your App Engine service account (or create a dedicated one)

 9. Save the function by clicking on "create"